 To tide them over till tea, interesting nibbles can help to keep them occupied but won’t fill them up too much.
 For example, handful pretzels, bread sticks, savoury popcorn, crackers, trial mixes with dry cereal, a sprinkling of dried fruit or seeds.

 Be wary of using snacking as a way of providing entertainment.
 We’ve all done it because sometimes we need to get s**t done, or bribe them back into the buggy or get round that shop without them kicking off or stop them causing havoc in a very child unfriendly place – there are a lot of reasons!
 It’s a brilliant tactic and we’ll all continue to use it.
 However, just take a moment to think whether this always needs to be the go-to.
 Or could the portion be smaller?
 Or a little healthier?
 Otherwise potentially we’re just teaching them and their bodies that they need far more food than they actually do or that perhaps the answer to their boredom in the future is to simply reach for a snack?

 Most of all, have a general awareness of the calorie content of the snack when it falls into more of the treat category.
 I’m not saying we have to share that with the children or make a big deal of it, but cookies containing over 300 calories in a soft play centre for example are largely inappropriate as are massive bags of crisps given at pick-up for them to munch absentmindedly all the way home.

-We eat food not calories but sometimes a quick glance can be quite enlightening and for this reason I think the is useful and gives a little context.
+We eat food not calories but sometimes a quick glance can be quite enlightening and for this reason I think the guide provided by Public Health England is useful and gives a little context.
 I always serve snacks in little bowls so it always looks more than it is.

 I also try when possible to acknowledge yet ignore the Oscar winning performances in which they wail that they simply won’t survive the 22 minutes you’ve told them they have to wait until dinner.